kixxauth/kixx-test-node/README.md

 You can cause the test run to exit before completion after a certain number of errors are reported by setting `maxErrors` in your `config.js` file or as a command line option.

+Without the `--verbose` flag, which is the default, the before() and after() log lines will not be printed.

+If the `--quiet` flag is set, the spinner will not be displayed.

 Also, you can limit the number of lines reported in error stack traces by setting `maxStack` in your `config.js` or as a command line option.

 Copyright and License